Hum-Systems/bugsnag-rs/README.md

        Some("rust"),
 );

-bugsnag
+bugsnag.notify("Error", "this is a message from bugsnag-rs"))
-       .notify("Error", "this is a message from bugsnag-rs")) .severity(Severity::Error)
+       .severity(Severity::Error)
        .send()
        .unwrap();